Assessment & remediation

 Methods and processes used in remediation, which can range from relatively straightforward earthmoving operations to complex technological treatment processes, may also result in adverse impacts to the environment and adjoining land occupiers, if not properly managed.

-The EPA has published Guidelines for environmental management of on-site remediation that explain the expectations of the EPA for those who undertake remediation.
+The EPA has published Guidelines for the assessment and remediation of site contamination that provides a framework for undertaking remediation and explains the expectations of the EPA for those who undertake remediation.

 The guidelines describe in detail the environmental aspects that must be considered, and planned for, before starting a remediation project.
 It is anticipated that careful planning prior to remediation will result in the control of both predictable and preventable environmental impacts.

-Certain types of remediation may also require development approval and an authorisation (or licence) from the EPA.
+Certain types of remediation may also require development approval and an authroisation (or license) from the EPA.